debuglevel/doorplates/README.md

 Furthermore, it is the only backend which could handle other input than SVG (although never tested).

+#### Inkscape
+`inkscape` calls Inkscape without the microservice above.

+`apk add inkscape` installs about 99 packages, and fonts are not yet included (if available at all).
+But on a Debian based docker image (or just a Debian machine), this might work quite well.

 #### svglib
 `svglib` uses the [svglib](https://pypi.org/project/svglib/) library, which is purely written in Python.
 Unfortunately it seems to produce rather poor results